ethylomat/ProxySwitch/README.md

 # ProxySwitch
-> Mitmproxy for certain hosts
+> mitmproxy for certain hosts

 This tool redirects traffic (http/https) through certain instances of mitmproxy allowing you to